 - Ground turkey – I prefer 93% lean

-- Bread crumbs – I like Panko best
+- Bread crumbs – I like Panko best but sub out for almond flour or chickpea crumbs if you’re gluten free

 - Egg – this is crucial for keeping the meatballs moist, which I’ll get into below